 - Cover with plastic wrap and chill in fridge for at least 2 hours.

-- Alternative method: add flour, sugar, salt, and butter into the bowl of a food processor.
+- Alternative method: add flour, sugar, salt, and grated butter into the bowl of a food processor.
 Process until coarse crumbles.
 Add water and process until dough starts to adhere to itself.
-Personally I find this creates a lot more dishes to wash and you have a higher risk of over processing the dough (which forms gluten bonds - check back for a discussion on breads and forming these bonds).
+Personally I find this creates a lot more dishes to wash and you have a higher risk of over processing the dough (which forms gluten bonds and tough dough).

 - Combine in a bowl and allow to sit and blend in the fridge for at least 1 hour.